INFIMM-Bioinformatics/.github/profile/README.md

-## Hi there 👋 We are the bioinformatics users at Infectious Disease Immunology at Statens Serum Institut in Denmark.
+## Hi there 👋 This is the bioinformatics hub for users at Infectious Disease Immunology at Statens Serum Institut in Denmark.

 <!--